MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/manage-qna-for-teams.md

 > [!NOTE]
 > Q&A does not support anonymous users at this time.

-When admins enable Q&A, users that have the organizer role can turn on Q&A when creating or updating meetings.
+When admins enable Q&A, users with the organizer role can turn on Q&A when creating or updating meetings.
 Through Teams and Outlook meeting options, organizers can also remove Q&A from meetings where it was previously added to stop attendees from using the feature.

 ## Use the Teams admin center to manage Q&A

+> [!NOTE]
+> Managing Q&A in the admin center is not available in Public Preview.
+Use PowerShell to set up and manage Q&A for your users.

 Your organization might have requirements to limit which organizers can turn on Q&A. You can use the Teams admin center to manage which organizers can turn on Q&A in large meetings.
 Follow these steps to control which organizers can use Q&A:

-1. In the Teams admin center, go to **Meetings** > **Meeting Policies**
+1. In the Teams admin center, go to **Meetings** > [**Meeting Policies**](/meeting-policies-participants-and-guests)
 2. Select an existing policy or create a new one and give it a name such as “No Q&A for these organizers”
 3. Scroll to the section called **“Participants & Guests”**, select disable for the **“Question & Answer experience”** setting, and save the policy
 4. Assign the policy to specific M365 Groups, end-users, or subscriptions that you want to prevent from setting up Q&A